sheffield-supernova/phy319_blog/_posts/2020-02-19-reading-fitsfile.md

 notebook's working location.
-For the sake of this example, I've got the data for SN 2020ue (located in a directory `2020ue` in my home directory), which means the science data, taken with the "B"-filter are located in the directory: `2020ue/2020-01-29/SCIENCE/FILT_B/`.
+For the sake of this example, I've got the data for SN 2020ue (located in a directory `2020ue` in my home directory), which means the science data, taken with the "B"-filter, are located in the directory: `2020ue/2020-01-29/SCIENCE/FILT_B/`.
-To read in the header information for one of the files (`r0606633.fits`)
+To read in the header information for one of the files (`r0606633.fits`) I use:
 {% highlight python %}
   import astropy #loads up astropy from astropy.io import fits #makes the fits package available